rust-lang/book/nostarch/chapter20.md

 $ cargo new hello_macro --lib
 ```

-Next, we’ll define the `HelloMacro` trait and its associated function:
+Next, in Listing 20-38, we’ll define the `HelloMacro` trait and its associated
+function.

 src/lib.rs